Loraine loves arts and crafts and used to volunteer at an elementary art class. She loves sharing fun and easy craft tutorials.

 1. Jumping Pixies

-I made these little pixies to play with the grandsons when they come to visit.
-They had a grand time making the pixies jump into the egg carton cups, or I should say, " trying to get them into the cups."
+This is a handmade catapult with a collection of wooden pixies to use as ammunition.
+You make the catapult, make the pixie heads, and then send them flying in every direction.
+Fun.
+I made these little pixies to play with the grandsons when they came to visit.
+They had a grand time making the pixies jump into the egg carton cups, or, I should say, trying to get them into the cups.
 Sometimes they took super high jumps and sometimes very short jumps.
 To make this jumping pixies game, go to we bloom here for the tutorial.

 2. Dragon Egg

-Do you know a boy who loves everything about dragons, castles, etc.?
+Do you know a boy who loves everything about knights, swords, dragons, castles, etc.?
 He'll probably want to make dragon eggs to add to his collection of dragon keepsakes.
+It looks like metal, but it's really just a plastic egg decorated with glue and paint.
 All the instructions for making a dragon egg can be found at Our Peaceful Planet.

 4. Harry Potter's Golden Snitch

-Everyone that loves Harry Potter books must imagine what the golden snitch looked like.
-Now you can make one of your own by following the directions at THE SURPRISE-AHOLIC.
-This golden snitch looks like an expensive sport.
+Everyone who loves Harry Potter books can imagine what a golden snitch looks like.
+You know that if you catch the snitch, you win the quidditch match.
+But now you can make one of your own by following the directions at THE SURPRISE-AHOLIC.

-Making koinori, or flying fish, is a way that the Japanese celebrate Boy's Day.
-These wind socks are made with a fish signifying each boy in the family.
+Making koinori, or flying fish, is one way that the Japanese celebrate Boy's Day (May 5).
+These wind "socks" are made into fish, each one signifying a boy in the family.
 I love the bright colors used in this project.
-You can find the tutorial for making the flying carp at SQUIRRELLY MINDS.
-An impressive wind sock.
+You can find the tutorial for making the flying carp in the video above.
+An impressive fish!

 7. Pipe Cleaner Ninjas

 Just imagine all the fun that the boys will have making these pipe cleaner ninjas.
+You can bend them into any fighting stance, and they're quite simple and inexpensive to make.
 Find out what you need for supplies and the tutorial for making the ninjas at Frugal Fun for Boys.